Stuckey: How Have NFL Teams Performed After Firing Their Head Coach In-Season?

 Check out our new NFL PRO Report, where we highlight key factors that provide betting edges — like large wagers, historically profitable betting systems, model projections and expert picks — that when combined with sharp money can powerfully detail the smartest bets on a given slate.

-It may be partially related to a boost in locker room morale but likely has more to do with positive changes a new coach will implement and most importantly, fresh looks that the opponent doesn’t have tape on for that first game post-change.
+It may be partially related to a boost in locker room morale (which may be the case with the Lions judging from some of the reports out there) but likely has more to do with positive changes a new coach will implement.
+And most importantly, these teams can give fresh looks that the opponent doesn’t have tape on.
+The element of surprise, if you will.